BinduLD/Bindu/README.md

 ### 👨🏻‍💻 &nbsp;About Me.\ld .\
-💬 &nbsp;Feel free to reach out to me for pro bono coinsulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at binduld1994@gmail.com!
 I'll try to respond as soon as I can commute.\
 !